-Would you like to learn the best ways to get new clients when starting up your own legal practice and also how to scale it so you’re not just relying on professional referrals to get new work?
+Would you like to learn the best law firm marketing ways to get new clients when starting up your own legal practice?
+Also how to scale it so you’re not just relying on professional referrals to get new work?
+In this article we will demonstrate just that.

 There are lots of ways to get clients, but you need a clear plan to actually make it work.
 Your client acquisition efforts need to work together, so you can consistently achieve new business.
 Here are some marketing strategies and tactics that can help you grow your legal practice.